Unosquare-CoE-JavaScript/leonardo-anez/modules/1.1/Chapter 1/README.md

 Java + script = _Javascript_ was born

 Nowadays the official name of the language is _ECMAScript_.
-This was specified by the TC39[^1] (_Technical Committee number 39_) and formalized by the [ECMA](https://www.ecma-international.org/) Standards.
+This was specified by the TC39[^1] (_Technical Committee number 39_: TC39 is a group of JavaScript developers, implementers, academics, and more, collaborating with the community to maintain and evolve the definition of JavaScript.) and formalized by the [ECMA](https://www.ecma-international.org/) Standards.
 Having it's own revision every year, so for example  your browser can be running something like _ECMAScript 2019_ or _ES2019_ for short. 😱

 That's why there is some kind of implicit agreement between programmers to call the language _ES20`XX`_ or just _JS_ in order to avoid confusion. 😵